sigstore/gitsign/README.md

 ## Limitations

-- Due to how Git invokes signing tools, `smimecosign` does not work in device mode - a browser session is required to sign commits.
+- Due to how Git invokes signing tools, `gitsign` does not work in device mode - a browser session is required to sign commits.

 ## Security